prabigya-pathak108/AssignmentTask/README.md

 # Flight Database Query System Documentation

+## Overview
+This system allows users to query flight and cancellation data through natural language.
+LLM of choice can be used.
+Prompt can be easily changed.
+Users can interact with the database using simple English queries, and the system handles everything from understanding the intent to generating and executing safe SQL queries.

 ## Core Architecture
 - **FastAPI Framework**: Handles HTTP requests and API routing
 - **Asynchronous Processing**: Celery for background task management